vini-ai2/vini-ai2/README.md

 I'm an avid reader, and the crowd believes I have over 115 weeks' streak on Kindle.
 When all the parameters are either too symmetrical or completely off, I love to play basketball.

+As a [wise mind](https://github.com/satvika1234) said: "Let's be good average scorers, but with a curious mind"

 But all that apart, here's what I have been working on recently:

 Graph Theory     Robotics     Systems     Applied ML     Econometrics     Quant